What is AS2124? An Introduction to AS2124-1992 for Client Side Project Managers

 When you buy it, make sure you get the correct version here.

-• The Principal (the party commissioning the work, i.e. the owner);
+• The Principal (the party commissioning the construction project, i.e. the Project's Owner);

-Overall, the contract is neutral and does not inherently favour either party but can be risk-adjusted in either direction (to the principal or the contractor).
+Overall, the contract is neutral and does not inherently favour either party but can be risk-adjusted in either direction (to the principal or the contractor) and its administration depends heavily on the Superintendent.
+AS2124 is administered by this third role, the Superintendent, who should be aiming to foster fair dealing and efficiency in executing construction projects.

 ARKit delivered the Stockland Minta Farm project as a document and construction project that used AS 2124.